walterfreeman/ast101/paper2.md

 use_math: true
 ---

 **tl;dr Write either about the astronomy done by an ancient culture or on issues of scientific integrity.
-Due Monday, November 5, by 5PM.
+Due Friday, November 15, by 5PM.
 Email your submission to suast101projects@gmail.com *and* put a copy in your TA's mailbox.**

 ## Paper 2 Option 1: Scientific ethics and integrity / Pseudoscience